qanastek/NER-MMTD/README.md

 # NER-MMTD
-Named-entity recognition corpora for french / english voice recognition in the music industry based on the Million Musical Tweets dataset
+Named-entity recognition corpora for multilingual recognition in the music industry based on the Million Musical Tweets dataset

 ## Steps